dwc42/pintos/design_document.md

 > B3: How do you ensure that the highest priority thread waiting for
 > a lock, semaphore, or condition variable wakes up first?

+ - We ensure the highest-priority thread wakes first by inserting waiting threads into each semaphore or condition variable's waiters list in strict priority order using comparator functions.
+We re-sort the waiters list before unblocking a thread in case there are any changes in priority that occur while threads are blocked.
+Since the list is always maintained in a sorted order, removal of the front element always wakes the highest-priority waiting thread.

 > B4: Describe the sequence of events when a call to lock_acquire()
 > causes a priority donation.
 How is nested donation handled?